komeilm76/km-color/README.md

 # km-color
-this package is color generator
+Description:this package is color generator